Skip to content

 print(asyncio.run(capitalize_cities("je suis allé à paris")))

-from OpenHosta import emulate_iterator
+from OpenHosta import emulate_variants

-def generate_ideas(topic: str) -> list[str]:
+def list_variants(topic: str) -> list[str]:

-for idea in generate_ideas("Open Source Marketing"):
+for variant in stream_variants("Open Source Marketing"):

 closure